truenas/middleware/docs/userguide/index.rst

    install will appear to complete successfully on smaller devices, only to fail at boot.
 If using a USB thumb drive, an 4 GB drive is recommended as many 2
    GB thumb drives have a smaller capacity which will result in a seemingly successful installation that fails to boot.

-Use your arrow keys to highlight the USB, compact flash device, or virtual disk to install into, then tab to OK and press enter.
+Use your arrow keys to highlight the USB, compact flash device, or virtual disk to install into, then tab to "OK" and press enter.
 FreeNAS® will issue the warning seen in Figure 2.3c, reminding you not to install onto a storage drive.

 Press enter and FreeNAS® will extract the image from the ISO and transfer it to the device.
 Once the installation is complete, you should see a message